 Extra Curricular Opportunities

-We currently offer a Spanish Club to both KS1 and KS2.
-This is a fun, relaxed club, where the children learn some of the language and experience some of the culture from Spain.
+We currently offer a Languages Club to both KS1 and KS2.
+This is a fun, relaxed club, where the children learn some of the language and experience some of the cultures around the world.